 And by that, we mean the tricks outlined above that comply with Facebook’s advertising policies — never try deceptive or misleading practices unless you want to have your ad account disabled or banned.
 Always follow social media etiquette.

-So now it’s your turn to try these tricks and make Facebook advertising work for your business.
-Have any Facebook advertising tips and tricks of your own?
+So now it’s your turn to try these tricks and tips for Facebook advertising and make it work for your business.
+Have any advertising on Facebook tips and tricks of your own?
 Feel free to drop a comment below!